DOG FOOD INGREDIENTS

 Non-digestible dietary fiber for humans, also used for dogs and cats.
 Some ruminants (animals with two stomachs) can digest it with the help of microorganisms.
 Adverse effects are not uncommon with such ingredient additives in pet foods and may cause loose stools.

 Use includes several varieties, all containing a mildly toxic component called Courmarin, but some types have less than others.
-Side effects may include skin reactions, and in high concentrations, it may contribute to diabetes or liver problems in the human population.
+Side effects may include skin reactions, and in high concentrations, it may contribute to diabetes or liver problems in the human population, here's instant information specific to ii Canine Diabetes.
 There is no known reason to add cinnamon as a pet food ingredient other than to appeal to dog owners who like the taste.

 A member of the ragweed family (which includes Marigolds), allergic reactions have been reported in the human population.
 Chicory roots have been baked, ground and sold as a cheap coffee substitute and additive.
 The foliage has a high protein and mineral content that is suitable for grazing sheep and dairy cattle.
 Large amounts of chicory can cause miscarriage in humans but not enough is known about safety during breast-feeding.
 Chicory may increase bile production.
 It may be found in some dog foods based on the unproven claim that it may have “an anti-parasite effect.”
 Pet food producers seem to gravitate towards adding ingredients promoted as human health aids while skimping on the healthy meat protein carnivores require.